 Help your patients breathe easy by participating in the Pulmonary and Sleep Specialty Practice Group (SPG).
 This community offers a unique opportunity to interactively collaborate with colleagues who share interest or clinical expertise in pulmonary and sleep care.
-As an SPG member, you’ll have access to a cutting-edge, online forum where you can engage in discussions, document sharing and knowledge exchange with fellow NPs.
+As an SPG member, you’ll have access to a cutting-edge, online forum where you can engage in discussions, document sharing and knowledge exchange with your fellow nurse practitioners (NPs).
 Come learn, share and help progress the development of theory and practice in pulmonary and sleep care.

 Annie Perng is honored to serve as Co-chair for the Pulmonary and Sleep SPG.
 She is a board-certified Adult-Gerontology Primary Care NP at the Hospital of the University of Pennsylvania’s Harron Lung Center in Philadelphia.
 Prior to joining the practice in January 2018, she worked with liver and lung transplant patients as a bedside nurse for four years.
 Today, she collaborates with 12 pulmonologists in the hospital’s Advanced Consultative Pulmonary Clinic, evaluating and treating people with obstructive and restrictive pulmonary diseases, occupational or immune disorders, chronic infections, tobacco dependence, chronic cough, multifactorial dyspnea and sleep disordered breathing.
 She also coordinates the Jay and Randy Fishman Program for Home Assisted Ventilation, which supports people living with chronic respiratory failure as a result of neuromuscular diseases including muscular dystrophy and amyotrophic lateral sclerosis.
 Through multidisciplinary collaboration and telemonitoring of therapeutic ventilator data, the Fishman Program treats ventilator-dependent people across the lifespan with the goal of improving quality of life and augmenting the continuity of care throughout the entire health system.